EndlessDavidDu/CSCI3308-Team24/Login-and-Register-Page/README.md

 3. Use the database provided on github.
 3. Run these following commands in the mysql terminal:
       -create user tomeldar IDENTIFIED by '1234abcd';
-      -GRANT ALL ON rendezvous.sql TO tomeldar;
+      -GRANT ALL ON rendezvous.sql TO 'tomeldar';
 4. Go on any browser and type this into the url "localhost:8080/index.html"

 Current Functionality: